-as the eager student's "transcendental interests clashed with [the rabbi's] earthly ones."
-When trying to earn a living as a tutor, he taught children in a tiny smoke-filled single-room dwelling, sharing the space with peasants drinking brandy and women doing housework while sitting "behind the oven with my dirty, half-naked students, translating an old and tattered Hebrew Bible into Russian-Jewish dialect."
+earn a living as a tutor, he taught children in a tiny smoke-filled single-room dwelling, sharing the space with peasants drinking brandy and women doing housework while sitting "behind the oven with my dirty, half-naked students, translating an old and tattered Hebrew Bible into Russian-Jewish dialect".22

 Within the home, the watchful gaze of relatives ensured that children and young people were kept in line.
 Family surveillance included restricting access to reading material considered unsuitable.
 We learn from memoirs that family members intervened if they did not approve of what young people read.
-Full of curiosity for one such maligned text, a certain Meir (who would in 1681 convert to Christianity-exactly what his family had tried to prevent) started reading a copy of the New Testament on Christmas Eve, but had it snatched out of his hand and thrown behind the oven.
-Solomon Maimon's grandmother observed the boy climbing out of the shared bed, reading an astronomical book and conducting experiments, and promptly reported him to his father.
-Jacob Emden (1697-1776) secretly read secular books in a place where it is forbidden to think about Torah, Hark Glickman's words, his secular reading-shrine-the toilet.
+Full of curiosity for one such maligned text, a certain Meir (who would in 1681 convert to Christianity - exactly what his family had tried to prevent) started reading a copy of the New Testament on Christmas Eve, but had it snatched out of his hand and thrown behind the oven.
+23 Solomon Maimon's grandmother observed the boy climbing out of the shared bed, reading an astronomical book and conducting experiments, and promptly reported him to his father.
+24 Jacob Emden (1697-1776) secretly read secular books in "a place where it is forbidden to think about Torah", 25 in Mark Glickstein's words, his "secular reading-shrine - the toilet".
+26